Decurity/semgrep-smart-contracts/README.md

-no-slippage-check| Generic|  No slippage check in a Uniswap v2/v3 trade balancer-readonly-reentrancy-getrate | Balancer | getRate() call on a Balancer pool is not protected from the read-only reentrancy. balancer-readonly-reentrancy-getpooltokens | Balancer | getPoolTokens() call on a Balancer pool is not protected from the read-only reentrancy.
+no-slippage-check| Generic|  No slippage check in a Uniswap v2/v3 trade balancer-readonly-reentrancy-getrate | Balancer | getRate() call on a Balancer pool is not protected from the read-only reentrancy. balancer-readonly-reentrancy-getpooltokens | Balancer | getPoolTokens() call on a Balancer pool is not protected from the read-only reentrancy. curve-readonly-reentrancy | Curve | get_virtual_price() call on a Curve pool is not protected from the read-only reentrancy.

 ## Gas Optimization Rules